aseelert/ibmas-watsonxdata/Requirements/README.md

 Let's begin by exploring the steps involved in meeting these prerequisites and preparing your environment for the installation of watsonx.data.

+## Summary for prerequisites

+Before you begin the installation process, make sure you have the following prerequisites in place:

+1. **IBMid Credentials:** Have your IBMid credentials ready to log in and access the necessary content on TechZone.

+2. **TechZone Access:** Ensure access to [techzone.ibm.com](https://techzone.ibm.com), where you'll find essential information and resources related to the installation.

+3. **IBM Entitlement Key:** Keep your IBM Entitlement Key handy, as it will be required during the installation for accessing IBM resources.

+4. **Terminal or Putty:** Have a terminal session or Putty installed to execute commands and manage the installation.

+5. **Chrome Browser:** Use Chrome as your preferred browser (avoid Safari on Mac) for optimal compatibility with the installation process.

+With these prerequisites fulfilled, you'll be well-equipped to navigate through the installation process smoothly and efficiently.

 ## Useful Links